mockk/mockk/README.md

 ```

 In case function return type is generic the information about actual type is erased.
-To make chained calls work additional information is required.
+To make chained callChains work additional information is required.
 Most of the times framework will catch the cast exception and do `autohinting`.
-But in the case it is explicitly needed just place `hint` before calls.
+But in the case it is explicitly needed just place `hint` before callChains.

 ```kotlin